Andrey Andreyevich Andreyev: Role in the 1930s purges

 In Kuybyshev, he ordered the local party boss, Pavel Postyshev, to step up the hunt for hidden enemies, after which Postyshev disbanded most of the local party branches and had 3,300 party members arrested.
 By the end of 1937, it was decided that Postyshev had gone too far, and Andreyev was assigned the job of collecting names of people wrongfully expelled from the Kuibyshev party, after which Postyshev was arrested and shot.

 When Andreyev arrived in Tashkent, in September 1937, the founder of the Uzbek communist party, Faizullah Khojaev, and seven others were denounced as enemies of the people.
 Four days later, on 12 September, the First Secretary of the Uzbek communist party Akmal Ikramov was expelled from the party.
 He was arrested two weeks later.
 In the ensuing purge, 430 people were executed.
 Andreyev then moved on to Stalinabad, in Tajikistan, where he had 344 shot.

 In March 1938, an official of the USSR Writers' Union approached Andreyev about finding work for the poet Osip Mandelstam, who was in Moscow, but unemployed.
 Andreyev refused.
-Mandelstam was arrested, and died in the gulag.
+Mandelstam was arrested and died in the gulag.

-In October 1940, he issued an order that a recently published book of poems by Anna Akhmatova was banned and all copies were to be seized. in 1940, Akhmatova had suddenly been granted official recognition, having been prevented from publishing any of her work for 15 years.
+In October 1940, he issued an order that a recently published book of poems by Anna Akhmatova was banned and all copies were to be seized.
+In 1940, Akhmatova was suddenly granted official recognition, having been prevented from publishing any of her work for 15 years.
 Andreyev's order meant that "Akhmatova's nine months a published poet again had come to an end".

 In November 1938, Andreyev supervised the changes at the headquarters of the NKVD, in which Lavrentiy Beria was confirmed as its new head in place of Nikolai Yezhov, who was arrested and shot.
 Also in November, he chaired a session of the Central Committee of Komsomol, the communist youth league, at which most of its leaders were sacked, and later arrested and shot.